vuestorefront/vue-storefront/CONTRIBUTING.md

 Please use "develop" for development purposes as the "master" can be merged just as the new release is coming out (about once a month)!

-# Coding Style

-You should create the code in regards to our [Coding Guidelines](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/Coding%20Guidelines.md).
-This standard applies to Extensions, Plugins and Core modules as well.

 ## Issue reporting guidelines:

 Always define type of issue: